All 4 books by Edward Tufte now in

 I loved this pithy critique the first time I read it in your copy of Miller's letter to Halpern, and have used it on occasion to try to deflate nonsense.
 Once, though, I was stopped in my tracks by someone who pointed out that all of the commercial artists who have rendered Moses' return from the mountain show that God himself knew enough to spread his bullet points over a pair of stone tablets.

-The instruction, "No more than 5 words across," is actually six words if we count the numeral 5 as a "word"...
+Instructions were complete with atrocious graphic.
+But the instruction, "No more than 5 words across," is actually six words if we count the numeral 5 as a "word."

 Pages 260 and 261 of the hardcover are of particular interest to this thread: